Control which events Lambda sends to your function - Amazon Lambda

 Handling records that don't meet filter criteria

-The way in which records that don’t meet your filter are handled depends on the event source.
+How Lambda handles records that don't meet your filter criteria depends on the event source.

 • For Amazon SQS, if a message doesn't satisfy your filter criteria, Lambda automatically removes the message from the queue.
 You don't have to manually delete these messages in Amazon SQS.

-• For Kinesis and DynamoDB, once your filter criteria processes a record, the streams iterator advances past this record.
+• For Kinesis and DynamoDB, after your filter criteria evaluates a record, the streams iterator advances past this record.
 If the record doesn't satisfy your filter criteria, you don't have to manually delete the record from your event source.
 After the retention period, Kinesis and DynamoDB automatically delete these old records.
 If you want records to be deleted sooner, see Changing the Data Retention Period.

 • For Amazon MSK, self-managed Apache Kafka, and Amazon MQ messages, Lambda drops messages that don't match all fields included in the filter.
-For self-managed Apache Kafka, Lambda commits offsets for matched and unmatched messages after successfully invoking the function.
-For Amazon MQ, Lambda acknowledges matched messages after successfully invoking the function and acknowledges unmatched messages when filtering them.
+For Amazon MSK and self-managed Apache Kafka, Lambda commits offsets for matched and unmatched messages after successfully invoking the function.
+For Amazon MQ, Lambda acknowledges matched messages after successfully invoking the function, and acknowledges unmatched messages when filtering them.

 Filter rule syntax